SnowCold/privacy/README.md

 any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;
-• If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Kiloo or others;
+• If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Vega or others;
 3
 • In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business to another company; and